 Vauxhall Movano rivals

 Two vans dominate sales in the large van sector: the Ford Transit and the Mercedes-Benz Sprinter.
-Both are based on newer designs than the Movano – especially the Sprinter, which was all new in 2018 – but neither of them can match the Vauxhall for ultimate payload at 3.5-tonnes.
+Both are newer designs than the Movano – especially the Sprinter, which was all-new in 2018 – but neither of them can match the Vauxhall for ultimate payload at 3.5-tonnes.